 Since the Sale

 Since the sale of the property, PEC has attempted to work with Mrs. Boneta as she improved the property and developed her plans for the farm.
 We’ve engaged in a dialogue over which changes to the property are appropriate, given the significant scenic conservation values protected by the easement.
 At no time have we attempted to prohibit her from farming or keeping livestock on the property.
-One of the express purposes of the easement is the preservation of the property for agricultural uses.

 Monitoring conservation easements is a standard procedure, required by the governmental agencies which oversee land trusts and easements.
 These visits are normally a friendly meeting between the landowner and land trust staff.
 Frequently, the land trust will take photographs while on-site to document the condition of the property at the time of the visit because staff can change from year to year and we need to know what the previous monitor had seen.
 We always make our best effort to respect the privacy of landowners, and make these visits as timely, efficient, and pleasant as possible.